wilkinson-nu/2x2_sim_prod/README.md

 I tested the build recipes on Ubuntu 22.04 with singularity version 3.10.2, although any version newer than 3.6.3 should be fine, and it shouldn't depend on the Linux OS.

 There are instructions on how to run singularity on Mac/Windows, with the added hassle of doing it through a VM.
-Alternatively, there are docker images with the same contents available (see ` Obtaining ready-made containers`).
+Alternatively, there are docker images with the same contents available (see "Obtaining ready-made containers").
 Note, however, that no instructions for running docker containers with the docker runtime environment will be provided... life is far too short.
 But in principle you should be able to run the same commands in the docker container once you deal with any directory mounting/X11 issues.

 #### Building singularity containers
 Singularity containers are built with a command like: